Reflections on BSDEs: Preliminaries and formulation of the reflected BSDE

-$(viii)$ Instead of considering two predictable processes $(K^r,K^\ell)$ in the above formulation of the reflected {\rm BSDE}, we could simply consider a single $\P$--{\rm a.s.} non-decreasing, predictable process $K$ satisfying $K_0 = 0$, $\P$--{\rm a.s.}, such that $K = K^r + K^\ell_-$, up to $\P$--indistinguishability.
+$(viii)$ Instead of considering two predictable processes $(K^r,K^\ell)$ in the above formulation of the reflected {\rm BSDE}, we could simply consider a single $\P$--{\rm a.s.} non-decreasing, predictable process $K$ satisfying $K_0 = 0$ and $K = K_{\cdot \land T}$, $\P$--{\rm a.s.}, defined by $K = K^r + K^\ell_-$ up to $\P$--indistinguishability.
 The processes $(K,K^r,K^\ell)$ are then related to each other as follows

 \end{remark}